Intension: Overview

-Without intension of some sort, a word has no meaning.
+Without an intension of some sort, a word has no meaning.
 For instance, the terms rantans or brillig have no intension and hence no meaning.
 Such terms may be suggestive, but a term can be suggestive without being meaningful.
 For instance, ran tan is an archaic onomatopoeia for chaotic noise or din and may suggest to English speakers a din or meaningless noise, and brillig though made up by Lewis Carroll may be suggestive of 'brilliant' or 'frigid'.
-Such terms, it may be argued, are always intensional since they connote the property 'meaningless term', but this is only an apparent paradox and does not constitute a counterexample to the claim that without intension a word has no meaning.
+Such terms, it may be argued, are always intensional since they connote the property 'meaningless term', but this is only an apparent paradox and does not constitute a counterexample to the claim that without an intension a word has no meaning.
 Part of its intension is that it has no extension.
 Intension is analogous to the signified in the Saussurean system, extension to the referent.

 In philosophical arguments about dualism versus monism, it is noted that thoughts have intensionality and physical objects do not (S. E. Palmer, 1999), but rather have extension in space and time.